It’s ‘Azad’ – ‘Free‘.

 It was not partitioned like British India.
 Why?
 Because it was never part of British India (the Raj).
 It was part of the British Indian Empire as a Princely State.
 The Ruler of Kashmir had to decide the fate of his State.
 All rulers were squarely told by the British, “sign over your State to either India or Pakistan“, on the grounds of how close the State is to India or Pakistan and the religious majority of the people.
 There was no third option for independence although I would be remiss to not point out that Muhammad Ali Jinnah countenanced the option of independence for Kashmir State.

 But the wider point remains.
-Think about this for one moment, of all the 565 Princely States that had not been part of British India but the British Indian Empire, how many are independent today?
+So, think about this for just one moment, of all the 565 Princely States that had not been part of British India but the British Indian Empire, how many are independent today?

 How many of these States have their own “nationalities”?